 Charcoal removes odors through a process called adsorption (yes, with a D”).
 While absorption involves a substance moving into another material (like a sponge absorbing water), absorption refers to a sticking-to or a bonding between substance and material.

-In the case of Activated Charcoal and odors, something called a Van der Waals Force holds stinky molecules in the area to the surface of the charcoal, which is microscopically highly porous and can adsorb many times its weight.
+In the case of Activated Charcoal and odors, a scientific process called a Van der Waals Force holds stinky molecules in the area to the surface of the charcoal, which is microscopically porous and can adsorb many times its weight.
 According to one chemist, Sunlight can help charcoal release the smells and reactivate, but this process can only be repeated a limited number of times before the effectiveness of the charcoal at creating those bonds is decreased.

 My First Experiment with Charcoal for Odor Removal